forem/forem/README.md

 the full text.

 Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
-By submitting code to the DEV project, you are granting us a right to use that code under the terms of the CLA.
+By submitting code to the Forem project, you are granting us a right to use that code under the terms of the CLA.

 Our version of the CLA was adapted from the Microsoft Contributor License